 Transparency of the Regulatory System

-The Government of the Republic of Equatorial Guinea publishes Equatoguinean labor laws for public consumption; however, officials do not consistently apply laws or regulations.
+The Government of the Republic of Equatorial Guinea publicly publishes labor laws; however, officials do not consistently apply laws or regulations.
 Officials expect foreign companies to follow every detail of the labor law or face penalties.
-However, some report that enforcement of compliance with the labor laws by national companies is far less strict.
-U.S. businesses have complained that bureaucratic procedures are neither streamlined nor transparent, and can be extremely slow for those without the proper political or familial connections.
-Many regulations are created within ministries.
-Some regulations are the result of laws passed by the legislature.
+Some companies report less strict enforcement of compliance with the labor laws by national companies.
+U.S. businesses have complained that bureaucratic procedures are neither streamlined nor transparent and can be extremely slow for those without the proper political or familial connections.
+Many regulations are created within ministries, while others are the result of laws passed by the legislature.
 Although most regulations are created at the national level, some decisions may be taken at the municipal level (such as decisions about permits for construction).

-Proposed laws and regulations are not published in draft form for public comment, but are there have been reports of informal sharing with representatives of specific industries for comment.
-Regulations and laws are generally not published online and are available in hardcopy for a fee.
+Proposed laws and regulations are not published in draft form for public comment, but there have been reports of informal sharing with representatives of specific industries for comment.
+Regulations and laws are generally not published online but are available in hardcopy for a fee.

-The industry informs that accounting, legal, and regulatory procedures are generally neither transparent nor consistent with international norms.
+Private industry representatives report that accounting, legal, and regulatory procedures are generally neither transparent nor consistent with international norms.

-According to the 2018 Fiscal Transparency Report, Equatorial Guinea does not meet the minimum requirements of fiscal transparency and more information is available at: https://www.state.gov/2018-fiscal-transparency-report/ .
+According to the 2019 Fiscal Transparency Report, Equatorial Guinea does not meet the minimum requirements of fiscal transparency.
+More information is available at: https://www.state.gov/2019-fiscal-transparency-report/

-The government recently made some progress on fiscal transparency of its public finances and debt obligations.
-Although available to the public several months after the start of the fiscal year, the 2018 budget did include information on debt obligations for the first time in several years, including both public and private debt obligations.
-The 2019 budget also included the public debt obligations.
-The government is working on fiscal transparency as part of the International Monetary Fund (IMF) program and another program with the African Development Bank that began in 2019.
+The government recently made some progress on transparency of its public finances and debt obligations.
+Although not available to the public several months until after the start of the fiscal year, the 2018 budget included information on debt obligations for the first time in several years, including both public and private debt obligations.
+The 2019 budget also included debt obligations.
+The government has been working on fiscal transparency as part of its International Monetary Fund (IMF) program and another program with the African Development Bank that began in 2019.
 The Ministry of Economy, Finance, and Planning announced plans to move customs to an electronic system to improve transparency and prevent corruption.
 The Automated Customs System (Sistema Aduanero Automatizado or SIDUNEAWorld) was implemented on April 30, 2020, upon the Ministry’s announcement.
 By late May 2020, it had already registered 49 shipping manifests via http://siduneage.com .

 International Regulatory Considerations

-Equatorial Guinea is a member of Central African Monetary and Economic Union (CEMAC), which includes a regional central bank, the Bank of Central African States (BEAC), and various regulations including lower tariffs on intra-regional trade.
+Equatorial Guinea is a member of the Central African Monetary and Economic Union (CEMAC), which includes a regional central bank (the Bank of Central African States, or BEAC) and various regulations including lower tariffs on intra-regional trade.

 Legal System and Judicial Independence

 Labor law is meant to protect workers, including a requirement for written contracts and regulation of labor by minors.
 Labor courts exist for matters related to employment.
 Several companies have complained that cases are rarely decided on the merits and penalties are excessive.
 Appeals generally proceed to the supreme or constitutional court.
 The court system and staff are generally considered under-resourced and unprepared, according to companies and public statements by President Teodoro Nguema Obiang Mbasogo.
 Both the Labor Law and the Penal Code were set to be updated in 2020, with drafts submitted to the Legislature, which was suspended amid the COVID-19 pandemic.

-The judicial system is not independent of the executive branch.
-The President is officially the head of the court system, with the power to appoint or remove judges at will.
+The judicial system is not independent of the executive branch as the president is officially the head of the court system, with the power to appoint or remove judges at will.

 Laws and Regulations on Foreign Direct Investment

 Most investment is focused in the extractive industries and infrastructure development.
-Laws No. 7/1992, Law No. 2/1994, Decree No. 54/1994, and Decree 127/2004 regulate foreign investment.
+Laws No. 7/1992 and 2/1994 and Decrees No. 54/1994 and 127/2004 regulate foreign investment.
 Certain industries have additional regulations.
-The enforcement of laws and judicial decisions has not shown a pattern of reliably or consistency, according to investors.
+The enforcement of laws and judicial decisions has not been reliable nor consistent, according to investors.
 The executive branch heavily influences the judicial branch, as the president is also the chief magistrate of the Republic of Equatorial Guinea.
-While the government has made efforts to streamline inward investment procedures and simplify business registration processes, they have not yet implemented all these processes.
-Decree 72/2018 of April 2018 revised decree 127/2014 of September 14, 2014, and eliminated the mandatory national participation in foreign companies, except for the hydrocarbons sector.
-The implementation of the “one-stop-shop” or single window, which launched in January 2019, has simplified the registration process and reduced the timelines (to seven business days according to the government).
-The centralized administrative procedure clarifies the rates to be paid and the procedures to follow.
-At least sixteen companies have registered through the single window in the initial months.
-The Ministry of Finance and Economy along with the Ministry of Commerce plan to evaluate the system from July-September 2019 to determine its effectiveness.
+While the government has made efforts to streamline foreign investment procedures and simplify business registration processes, these processes have not all been implemented.
+Decree No. 72/2018 of April 2018 revised No. 127/2014 of September 2014 and eliminated mandatory 35 percent national participation in foreign companies, except for in the hydrocarbons sector.
+The implementation of the “one-stop shop” for business registration in January 2019 simplified the registration process and reportedly reduced the time to complete it to seven business days, according to the government.
+The centralized one-stop shop clarifies the rates to be paid and the procedures to follow.
+The Ministries of Economy, Finance, and Planning and Commerce plan to evaluate the system in 2020 to determine its effectiveness.
 There is a webpage with information (https://www.ventanillaempresarialge.com/en/welcome/ ) but businesses cannot yet register online.
 Investors work with the relevant government ministries to negotiate contracts.

 Competition and Anti-Trust Laws